-Selection design and control of mixes of portland cement and asphalt concrete.
+Selection, design and control of mixes of portland cement and asphalt concrete.
 Properties of these and other materials used in construction.
 596. Advanced Civil Engineering Topics (1-3) I, II Prerequisites: Minimum grade point average of 3.0 and consent of instructor.
 Modern developments in civil engineering.
-See class schedule for specific content.
+See Class Schedule for specific content.
 Maximum credit six units for any combination of Civil Engineering 496, 499 and 596.
 GRADUATE COURSES IN CIVIL ENGINEERING 600.
 Seminar (2 or 3) Prerequisite: Consent of the graduate adviser and instructor.
 An intensive study in advanced civil engineering.
 May be repeated with new content.
-Topic to be announced in the class schedule.
-Maximum credit six units applicable on a master's degree.
-605. Prestressed Concrete Structures (3) Prerequisite: Civil Engineering 421 with minimum grade of C. Fundamental concepts of prestressed concrete theory.
+Topic to be announced in the Class Schedule.
+Maximum credit six units applicable on a master's degree. to be חו Prerequisite: Civil Engineering 421 with minimum grade of C. Fundamental concepts of prestressed concrete theory.
 Design applications to various types of structures.
 606. Matrix Analysis of Structures (3) Prerequisite: Civil Engineering 321 with minimum grade of C. Development of matrix methods for the analysis of structural systems.
 Force methods, displacement methods.
 Application of the digital computer to structural analysis.
-Prerequisite: Civil Engineering 321 with minimum grade of C. Dynamic disturbances, structures with variable degrees of freedom, free vibrations of slender elastic beams; continuous beams, rigid frames, floor systems.
-Energy methods in structural dynamics.
-610. Finite Element Analysis of Structures (3) Prerequisites: Engineering 120 and Civil Engineering 321 with minimum grade of C. General procedure, various types of finite elements; analysis and design of isotropic and hotropic and procedure. orthotropic plates and shells, deep beams, and shear walls using finite element technique; use of digital computers for solutions.
+607. Dynamics of Structures (3) Prerequisite: Civil Engineering 521 with minimum grade of C. Dynamic disturbances, structures with variable degrees of freedom, free vibrations of slender elastic beams; continuous beams, rigid frames, floor systems.
+Energy methods in structural 610.
+Finite Element Analysis of Structures (3) Prerequisites: Engineering 120 and Civil Engineering 521 with minimum grade of C. General procedure, various types of finite elements; analysis and design of isotropic and orthotropic plates and shells, deep beams, and shear walls using finite element technique; use of digital computers for solutions.
 Application to civil engineering structures.
 620. Traffic Engineering (3) Prerequisite: Consent of instructor.

 Traffic characteristics and studies.
 Control and regulation of street and highway traffic.
 Parking facilities, mass transportation, traffic engineering administration.

+622. Mass Transit Engineering (3)

+Prerequisite: Consent of instructor.

-622. Mass Transit Engineering (3) Urban transportation and land use, characteristics of urban travel patterns, estimation of transit usage, planning of transit systems, economic problems of mass transportation.
+Urban transportation and land use, characteristics of urban travel patterns, estimation of transit usage, planning of transit systems, economic problems of mass transportation.
 Case studies of existing and proposed systems.
 630. Open Channel Hydraulics (3) Prerequisite: Civil Engineering 444 with minimum grade of C. Open channel flow theory, analysis, and problems, including studies of critical flow, uniform flow, gradually varied and rapidly varied flow, all as applied to the design of channels, spillways, energy dissipators, and gravity pipelines.
-Prerequisite: Civil Engineering 555 with minimum grade of C. Development of water quality criteria.
+635. Water Quality Engineering (3) Prerequisite: Civil Engineering 555 with minimum grade of C. Development of water quality criteria.
 Survey of current methods of water treatment, wastewater treatment and water renovation.
 Economic considerations of water quality management.
 636. Water Quality Processes (3) Prerequisite: Civil Engineering 555 with minimum grade of C. Two lectures and three hours of laboratory.